totoLab/audacityInit/README.md

 # Audacity Init Project
 Little script that initialieses an arbitrary directory structure that suits my needs for audio editing for my church recordings.
+Works on Linux.

 ### SYNOPSIS <br />
 audacityInitProject [OPTION]  <br />